Wherever You Go, There You Are Book Summary

 • Like any other view, non-harming may be a terrific principle, but it’s the living of it that counts.
 You can start practicing ahimsa’s gentleness on yourself and in your life with others at any moment.

 • The willingness to harm or hurt comes ultimately out of fear.
-Non-harming requires that you see your own fears, understand them and own them.
+Non-harming requires seeing your concerns, understanding, and owning your worries.

 4) Is Mindfulness Spiritual?

-• If you look up the word “spirit” in the dictionary, you will find that it comes from the Latin, spirier, meaning “to breathe.”
+• If you look up the word “spirit” in the dictionary, you will find it comes from the Latin spirier, meaning “to breathe.”
 The in-breath is an inspiration; the out-breath expiration.

-• The work of mindfulness is waking up to vitality in every moment that we have.
+• The work of mindfulness is waking up to vitality in every moment.
 In wakefulness, everything inspires.
 Nothing is excluded from the domain of spirit.

 I have also created a video of a few quotes from the book.
-Please do subscribe to the YouTube channel for self-help books quotes- Myread4change
+Please subscribe to the YouTube channel for self-help book quotes- Myread4change

 Conclusion

-Wherever you go, There you are book with less than 150 pages provides good insights into Mindfulness Meditation.
-It will convince you to give it a shot and if you are already a practitioner, it will help you take your practice even deeper.
+Wherever You Go, There You Are book, with less than 150 pages, provides good insights into Mindfulness Meditation.
+It will convince you to give it a shot; if you are already a practitioner, it will help you make your practice even more profound.

-You may download Wherever you go, There you are free E-book here.
-If you like this book you will also like the book 10 Minutes Mindfulness
+If you like this book, you will also enjoy the book 10 Minutes Mindfulness

 Thank you for reading.
 Do share your feedback in the comments.